 Boy, the British sure do have a penchant for private investigator shows.
 And they’re pretty good at putting the comedic twist into them, too!
 Agatha Raisin is just another one on the list.

-What started as a one-part pilot in 2014 eventually blossomed into an eight-episode first season two years later, a second season composed of three 90-minute films in 2018, and then the third season with four 90-minute episodes that dropped in October 2019 and just concluded this month.
+What started as a one-part pilot in 2014 eventually blossomed into an eight-episode first season two years later, a second season composed of three 90-minute films in 2018, and then the third season with four 90-minute episodes that dropped in October 2019.

 Agatha Raisin is the eponymous main character – a public relations whizz who has decided to move to Carsley for early retirement.
 She thought she had left the busy city life behind in London, but she soon finds herself a suspect in a murder case.
 She’s determined to establish her innocence and in the process, becomes a sort of amateur detective.